MeteorSydney/meteor-sydney/README.md

 ### Step 1 :: Updating the Folder Structure

-Use `git checkout step1` to move to this branch or [View the Step 1 Branch here](https://github.com/aaronthorp/meteor-sydney/tree/step1)
+Use `git checkout step1` in the folder to move to this branch or [view the branch on GitHub](https://github.com/aaronthorp/meteor-sydney/tree/step1).